Great North Road (New South Wales): The Great North Road today

 The southern end of the Great North Road, at Parramatta Road in Five Dock, photographed in the 1930s.

 The Great North Road survives to this day, but different parts are preserved in very different ways.
 Much of it is under bitumen and concrete, either as suburban streets or rural backroads, while some is preserved in national parks and protected from vehicular traffic.

 Slight evidence of its past, such as bypassed bridgeworks or even convict rock carvings, survives within the Sydney metropolitan area; by contrast large stretches remain in original condition north of the Hawkesbury River.

 The first few kilometres, from Parramatta Road at Five Dock to the Parramatta River at Abbotsford, pass through the largely residential suburb of Wareemba.
-The historic name is retained for this section, the only reason anyone would think twice about this unremarkable piece of suburban road lined with houses and a few village shops and cafes.
-This section of the road ends at Abbotsford ferry wharf, there being no longer a corresponding wharf on the north bank.
+The historic name is retained for this section which ends at Abbotsford ferry wharf, there being no longer a corresponding wharf on the north bank.

 On the opposite bank of the Parramatta River, the former alignment of the Great North Road leading from the former ferry wharf is now called Punt Road, in Gladesville.
 Punt Road ends at Victoria Road.
 The former alignment is picked up again just northwest of Top Ryde City shopping centre, as North Road, in Ryde, leading to Blaxland Road in Eastwood.

 The road then recommences at the Baulkham Hills intersection with Windsor Road.
 Known as Old Northern Road, and Tourist Drive 15, it winds up past the suburbs of Castle Hill, Glenhaven, Dural, before continuing north as a two-lane undivided road.
 Old Northern Road terminates at Wiseman's Ferry.
 At Bucketty, it is once again renamed the Great North Road.

 Two sections of the original route: the Devine's Hill (Wisemans Ferry) to Mount Manning section and the Mount Manning to Wollombi section are listed on the New South Wales Heritage Register.